viamrobotics/viam-typescript-sdk/Node.md

 });
 ```

 In the above example, it is assumed that certain environment variables are set (`HOST`, `API_KEY_ID`, and `API_KEY_SECRET`).
 You can set those in the process or have a `.env` file set them automatically.
-If you use a `.env.` file, be sure to exclude it from version control.
+If you use a `.env` file, be sure to exclude it from version control.

 In your terminal, you can run: